HediF/bcgdv-challenge/README.md

 In order to run the test, open a new terminal and run npm test while the application is app and running, then select landingpage.js in the cypress tab that will appear.

 ## What I would improve
 - More automated tests (More unit tests, more testing for httprequests etc.).
-Unfortunately I did not have enough time to create very consistent tests as I do not previous experience regarding test automation.
+Unfortunately I did not have enough time to create very consistent tests as I do not previous experience regarding testing in the web context.
 - More error handling (Example: instead of just logging that there have been a problem with fetching the data, return a property to the other component and update its state accordingly, then accordingly display a UI element to give the user more information about the respective error) or by adding an error function while getting authorization to access the user location.
 - Pass the extra information as props to the routed component instead of fetching the extra information from the localstorage when a location card is clicked.
 - Store all fetched locations inside one single array of fetched locations inside the localstorage instead of storing them separately (also in the localstorage).